-Be it classical automobiles or recent autonomous vehicles, manufactures must mandatorily perform series of tests which will help the vehicles comply with the relevant standards and behave as per the predetermined criterion.
+Whether it is classical automobiles or recent autonomous vehicles, manufacturers must mandatorily perform a series of tests to help the vehicles comply with the relevant standards and behave according to the predetermined criteria.

 Corrosion Testing for Automotive Components

-Out of various tests, Corrosion testing helps to determine the capability of materials to resist the effects of corrosion caused by temperature, humidity, and salt and water, due to weather and road conditions.
+Out of various tests, Corrosion testing helps determine the capability of materials to resist the effects of corrosion caused by temperature, humidity, and exposure to salt and water, due to weather and road conditions.

 Typically, for Automotive applications, there are mainly two categories of standards: one for Accelerated corrosion and one for Cyclic corrosion.